Confusing Words Clarified: Group F; Homonyms, Homophones, Homographs, Synonyms, Polysemes, etc. +

 Apparently, the farmer was about to fail to flail his wheat before the weather became too rainy.

-Beatrice was fain to go to the party tomorrow.
+Beatrice was fain to go to the party the following day.

-When Lane's friend invited him to dinner, he would fain do it, for sure.
+When Lane's friend invited him to dinner, he was fain and delighted.

 To say that Art was fain to go to the concert would be incorrect; however, because his friends want to go, he will feign enthusiasm and go with them.